NURS 7325 Advanced Pathophysiology

 NURS 7482 FNP II: Primary Care of Adults (Diagnosis & Management) with Chronic & Acute Conditions

 Overview of qualitative and quantitative research processes and designs.
-Prepares nurses to read, interpret and synthesize current knowledge into a proposal for evidence-based nursing practice, to include outcome evaluation.
+Prepares nurses to read, interpret, and synthesize current knowledge into a proposal for evidence-based nursing practice, to include outcomes evaluation.
+Prerequisite: NURS 7399 Statistics for Nursing Research

 NURS 7340 Theoretical Issues with Culturally Diverse and Vulnerable Population Groups